Aligarh Muslim University: Establishment as university

-Circa 1900, Muslim University Association was formed to spearhead efforts to transform the college into a university.
+Around 1900, the Muslim University Association was formed to spearhead efforts to transform the college into a university.
 The Government of India informed the association that a sum of rupees thirty lakhs should be collected to establish the university.
 Therefore, a Muslim University Foundation Committee was started and it collected the necessary funds.
 The contributions were made by Muslims as well as non-Muslims.
 Mohammad Ali Mohammad Khan and Aga Khan III had helped in realising the idea by collecting funds for building the Aligarh Muslim University.
 With the MAO College as a nucleus, the Aligarh Muslim University was then established by the Aligarh Muslim University Act, 1920.
 In 1927, the Ahmadi School for the Visually Challenged, Aligarh Muslim University was established and in the following year, a medical school was attached to the university.
-The college of unani medicine, Ajmal Khan Tibbya College was established in 1927 with the Ajmal Khan Tibbiya College Hospital being established later in 1932.
-The Jawaharlal Nehru Medical College And Hospital was established later in 1962 as a part of the university.
+The college of unani medicine, Ajmal Khan Tibbya College, was established in 1927, and the Ajmal Khan Tibbiya College Hospital was established later in 1932.
+The Jawaharlal Nehru Medical College And Hospital was established in 1962 as a part of the university.
 In 1935, the Zakir Husain College of Engineering and Technology was also established as a constituent of the university.

-Before 1939, faculty members and students supported an all-India nationalist movement but after 1939, political sentiment shifted towards support for a Muslim separatist movement.
+Before 1939, faculty members and students supported an all-India nationalist movement, but after 1939, political sentiment shifted towards support for a Muslim separatist movement.
 Students and faculty members supported Muhammad Ali Jinnah and the university came to be a center of the Pakistan Movement.